in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 layout:     post
 title:      What is Spring Boot Auto Configuration?
 date:       2017-01-28 12:31:19
 summary:    Auto Configuration is the most important feature in Spring Boot.
-We will learn important concepts about Auto Configuration with a couple of examples.
+In this tutorial, we will learn important concepts about Auto Configuration with a couple of examples.
 categories: [Spring Boot, Spring Boot Basics]
 permalink:  /spring-boot-auto-configuration
 ---